EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Science/World/How Big Things Get Done.md

 - But the state decided not to go that way.
 Instead, it hired a large number of mostly inexperienced, mostly US contractors and oversaw them with managers who also had little or no experience with high-speed rail.
 That’s a terrible way to run a project.
 But it’s common—because it’s good politics.

 - A Canadian example is arguably even more egregious.
 When the Canadian government decided it wanted to buy two icebreakers, it didn’t buy them from manufacturers in other countries that were more experienced with building icebreakers, deciding instead to give the contracts to Canadian companies.
 That’s national politics.
 But rather than give the contracts to one company so that it could build one ship, learn from the experience, and deliver the second ship more efficiently, it gave one contract to one company and the other to another company.
-Splitting the contract “will not lead to these natural learning improvements,” noted a report by the parliamentary budget officer, Yves Giroux—a report that found that the estimated cost of the icebreakers had soared from $2.6 billion (Canadian) to $7.25 billion.
+Splitting the contract “will not lead to these natural learning improvements,” noted a report by the parliamentary budget officer, Yves Giroux—a report that found that the estimated cost of the icebreakers had soared from USD 2.6 billion (Canadian) to USD 7.25 billion.

 - But the first-mover advantage is greatly overstated.
 In a watershed study, researchers compared the fates of “pioneer” companies that had been the first to exploit a market and “settlers” that had followed the pioneers into the market.

 - Seattle placed a custom order and the machine was duly designed, built, and delivered.
-That cost $80 million, which is more than double the price of a standard boring machine.
+That cost USD 80 million, which is more than double the price of a standard boring machine.
 After boring a thousand feet of a tunnel that would be nine thousand feet long, the borer broke down and became the world’s biggest cork in a bottle.
-Extracting it from the tunnel, repairing it, and getting it back to work took two years and cost another $143 million.
+Extracting it from the tunnel, repairing it, and getting it back to work took two years and cost another USD 143 million.
 Seattle’s new underground highway, needless to say, was completed late and over budget, with pending litigation making further overruns likely.
 If the city had instead chosen to drill two standard-sized tunnels, it could have used off-the-shelf drilling equipment that had already been widely used and was therefore more reliable, and they could have hired teams experienced at running these machines.
 But politicians wouldn’t have been able to brag about the size of the tunnel.

 - The German philosopher Friedrich von Schelling called architecture “frozen music.”